angelo24782/gatsby-demo-mdx-blog/README.md

   Gatsby's Template Demo
 </h1>

-I programmed a blog from scratch using Gatsby, React, MDX, styled-components, and more...
+I programmed a blog from scratch using Gatsby, React, MDX, styled-components, SEO and more...

 <!-- AUTO-GENERATED-CONTENT:END -->